Morthais/Django-Web-Application/README.md

 # Web Pages

-{Describe each of the web pages you created and how the web app transitions between each of them.
-Also describe what is dynamically created on each page.}
 - base.html is a parent template from which all pages inherit common tags and attributes using the template tag mini-language included with Django
 - index.html is the home page for the web app where users will land when they visit the base url
-- topics.html shows all topics recorded in the learning log
+- topics.html shows all topics recorded in the learning log by the admin
-- topic.html shows an entry for a selected topic
+- topic.html shows all entries for a selected topic, which populates the page in reverse order from the newest entry first to the oldest entry last

 # Development Environment